Configuring other e-mail clients

 However, if you use an alternative platform, we can and will provide you with the technical specifications of our services, so that you can work out how to do things on your own or you can bring us in to resolve the issue for you for a reasonable charge.

-Protocol Address:Port Description
+Protocol Address:Port Transmission Protocol Description

-IMAP wdyllc.com:143 This is an Internet Message Access Protocol connection.
-IMAP enhances the e-mail experience by maintaining and storing your e-mail in one or more folders on the server.
-The big downside to IMAP (and the reason why we do not document it as the default method to access your e-mail) is that everything you store on the server counts against the total disk storage specified in your user agreement.
+IMAPS wdyllc.com:993 This is a secured Internet Message Access Protocol connection.
+It is a much more complicated Internet e-mail retrieval protocol which runs using Transport Layer Security (TLS) or over an encrypted, secure sockets layer connection (SSL) to protect the confidentialiy and integrity of your e-mail communications.
+IMAPS enhances the e-mail experience by maintaining and storing your e-mail in one or more folders on the server.
+The big downside to IMAPS (and the reason why we do not document it as the default method to access your e-mail) is that everything you store on the server counts against the total disk storage specified in your user agreement.
 If you run beyond your allocated space, your e-mail may not function as you expect, because the server will not permit you to go beyond your contracted allocation.
 This means that if you do not dilligently manage your e-mail storage by removing old messages, the system may refuse to accept more e-mail for your account.
-Our webmail interface uses IMAP to access your e-mail.
+Our webmail interface uses IMAPS to access your e-mail.

-IMAPS wdyllc.com:993 This is a secured Internet Message Access Protocol connection.
-It is a much more complicated Internet e-mail retrieval protocol which runs over an encrypted, secure sockets layer connection (SSL) to protect the confidentiality and integrity of your e-mail communications.
-IMAPS enhances the e-mail experience by maintaining and storing your e-mail in one or more folders on the server.
-The big downside to IMASP (and the reason why we do not document it as the default method to access your e-mail) is that everything you store on the server counts against the total disk storage specified in your user agreement.
+This is an Internet Message Access Protocol connection.
+IMAP enhances the e-mail experience by maintaining and storing your e-mail in one or more folders on the server.
+The big downside to IMAP (and the reason why we do not document it as the default method to access your e-mail) is that everything you store on the server counts against the total disk storage specified in your user agreement.
 If you run beyond your allocated space, your e-mail may not function as you expect, because the server will not permit you to go beyond your contracted allocation.
 This means that if you do not dilligently manage your e-mail storage by removing old messages, the system may refuse to accept more e-mail for your account.

 Another known issue is that some e-mail products that do not act as their configuration options specify.
 For instance, some programs will offer a "requires encryption" setting, and then send unencrypted traffic that contravenes the published protocol, or will send only some of the traffic encrypted.
 This problem is more pronounced in more complicated protocols (IMAP and the SMTP family) but has been observed in all e-mail protocols offered by WDYLLC systems.
 In these cases, once we identify that the client is not behaving as configured, we have to refer the problem back to the software vendor for resolution.
 WDY Enterprises no longer recommends Microsoft Outlook or Outlook Express in part because of this issue.